George Baker (British actor): Early film stardom

 Baker's first film was The Intruder (1953).
 He made his name in The Dam Busters (1955), and his first starring role was in The Ship That Died of Shame (1955) with Richard Attenborough.

 Baker also starred as a leading man in The Woman for Joe (1955) opposite Diane Cilento; The Feminine Touch (1956), playing a handsome doctor in a film about nurses; A Hill in Korea (1956), playing a heroic soldier, with Robert Shaw and Stanley Baker in support; and The Extra Day (1956), a comedy.
 The same year he appeared in the West End in Agatha Christie's play Towards Zero.

 Baker was also the lead in These Dangerous Years (1957), an attempt to make a film star of Frankie Vaughan.
 He was a doctor again in No Time for Tears (1957) and played a royalist swashbuckling hero of the English Civil War in The Moonraker (1958).
 He supported Diana Dors in Tread Softly Stranger (1958).
-However he never quite became a movie star.
+However, he never quite became a movie star.

-Baker's later films included Lancelot and Guinevere (1963) and Curse of the Fly (1965).
+Baker's later films include Lancelot and Guinevere (1963) and Curse of the Fly (1965).